-If you are eligible for the WI GI Bill, you qualify for 100% remission of program fees/tuition and material fees for courses leading to an associate degree, liberal arts transfer degree or vocational diploma.
+If you are eligible for the WI GI Bill, you qualify for 100% remission of program fees/tuition and material (course-related) fees for courses leading to an associate degree, liberal arts transfer degree or vocational diploma.
+Books are not included.

 Courses that are not part of programs leading to these credentials are not eligible for remission under the WI GI Bill as of June 2011 based on changes enacted by the State Legislature.
-You also are responsible for any costs or fees that the college you attend determines are not covered by the WI GI Bill.
+You are responsible for any costs or fees that the college you attend determines are not covered by the WI GI Bill.